 Our aim is simple: an end to human rights abuses.
 Independent, international and influential, we campaign for justice, freedom and truth wherever they’re denied.
 Already our network of over seven million people is making a difference in almost every country in the world.
 Whether we’re applying pressure through powerful research or direct lobbying, mass demonstrations or online campaigning, we’re all inspired by hope for a better world.
 One where human rights are enjoyed by all.

 Apply for this role

-For further details about the role please click 'Apply'.
+For further details about the role please click the 'apply' button.
 To apply, please complete an application form by midday on Wednesday 19 February.
-Interviews will be held on Friday 6 March 2020.
+Interviews will be held at our Shoreditch office on Monday 2 March 2020.